THE GRAND OLD DUKE

 In 2020, Plymouth will host a series of major events to commemorate 400 years since the Mayflower ship departed England for the New World.
 And the Duke of Cornwall Hotel is at the forefront of the city’s preparations for what will be a high-profile occasion.

 The Mayflower famously set sail from Plymouth in 1620, carrying the Pilgrim Fathers to create a colony in North America.
 This voyage has formed a central part of the history of modern America, its story ingrained in the country’s cultural heritage and inspiring the tradition of Thanksgiving.

 The 400th anniversary of the Pilgrim Fathers’ journey will shine a spotlight on Plymouth.
-To mark the significance of this moment, Duke of Cornwall Hotel director Jon Morcom initiated the campaign ‘Make a Difference for Mayflower 400’, teaming up with other key players in the city.
+To mark the significance of this moment, former Duke of Cornwall Hotel director Jon Morcom initiated the campaign ‘Make a Difference for Mayflower 400’, teaming up with other key players in the city.
 The project is managed by Improving Lives Plymouth and is a collaboration involving Plymouth City Council, the City Centre Company, Plymouth Waterfront Partnership and an army of local businesses investing their time to give the city a lift in time for the commemorations.
 As part of this, Improving Lives Plymouth is inviting local people to train as ‘Mayflower Makers’, ambassadors to share the story and promote Plymouth’s upcoming events.
 Visit their website for information on how you can get involved.